BuddyForms/BuddyForms-Hierarchical-Posts/readme.txt

 coming soon

 == Changelog ==

+== 1.0.5 ==
+Fixed and issue with the dependencies check.
+The function tgmpa does not accepted an empty array.

 == 1.0.4 ==
 Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free version.
 Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.